 - 2 medium celery stalks, diced

 - 1 large or 2 medium carrots, diced

-- 16 ounces green split peas, rinsed and sorted
+- 1 pound green or yellow split peas, rinsed and sorted

 - 1/2 cup pearl barley

 - 1 tablespoon all-purpose seasoning blend (such as Spike or Mrs. Dash)

 - Salt and freshly ground pepper to taste